 where \(R(y_{predict}\) is the rank of the predicted score and \(R(y_{predict}\) is the rank of the ground truth.

 where \(RSS\) is the total sum of residual squares and \(TSS\) is the total sum of squares.

-\textit{\textbf{BDD Dataset Results:}} For the BDD dataset, the proposed SPA-Net model's performance is the highest among all the other SOTA algorithms for R2 and the PLCC results, and only 0.2\% lower than the highest SRCC results.
-The BDD dataset training data sample size is 7,000, and the model is not pre-trained on any large image dataset such as the ImageNet.
-These prove that the proposed SPA-Net model can learn the perception quality features easily.
-Furthermore, the results indicate that the SPA-Net can be trained on small and local machines without complex and time-consuming pre-train steps.
+\textit{\textbf{BDD100K Dataset Results:}} For the BDD100K dataset, the proposed SPA-NET model's performance is the highest among all the other SOTA algorithms for R2 and the PLCC results, and only 0.2\% lower than the highest SRCC results.
+The BDD100K dataset training data sample size is 7,000, and the model is not pre-trained on any large image dataset such as the ImageNet.
+These prove that the proposed SPA-NET model can learn the detection quality features easily.
+Furthermore, the results indicate that the SPA-NET can be trained on small and local machines without complex and time-consuming pre-train steps.

-\textit{\textbf{KITTI Dataset Results:}} For the KITTI dataset, the proposed SPA-Net achieves SOTA among the R2, the SRCC, and the PLCC results.
-Compared with the BDD dataset, the overall regression performance for all models on the KITTI dataset is lower.
+\textit{\textbf{KITTI Dataset Results:}} For the KITTI dataset, the proposed SPA-NET achieves SOTA among the R2, the SRCC, and the PLCC results.
+Compared with the BDD100K dataset, the overall regression performance for all models on the KITTI dataset is lower.
 This is because of the small training sample size.
-According to Figure 12, even though the KITTI dataset's perception quality score is also well spread (standard deviation: 12.56), the training sample size is only around 2,600.
-Nevertheless, the SPA-Net performances are 26.45\%, 6.99\%, and 6.51\% higher than the second highest results on the R2, SRCC, and PLCC, which indicate that the SPA-Net can learn the image feature more efficiently and achieve better performance with a smaller dataset.
+According to Figure \ref{fig13:kitti_statistics}, even though the KITTI dataset's detection quality score is also well spread (standard deviation: 12.56), the training sample size is only around 2,600.
+Nevertheless, the SPA-NET performances are 26.45\%, 6.99\%, and 6.51\% higher than the second highest results on the R2, SRCC, and PLCC, which indicate that the SPA-NET can learn the image feature more efficiently and achieve better performance with a smaller dataset.

-\textit{\textbf{NuScene Dataset Results:}} For the NuScene dataset, the SPA-Net is the 2nd highest for all evaluation metrics.
+\textit{\textbf{nuScenes Dataset Results:}} For the nuScenes dataset, the SPA-NET is the 2nd highest for all evaluation metrics.
 The proposed model results are 1.6\%, 1.3\%, and 1.6\% lower than the Res50-Transformer model.
-According to Figure 13, even with 10,000 training samples, the NuScene dataset standard deviation is 8.87, which is lower than the BDD and the KITTI datasets.
-This implies that the NuScene dataset image perception features are more similar to each other compared with the other two datasets, which cause the model hard to obtain higher results.
-Even though the proposed SPA-Net performance is slightly lower than the Res50-Transformer model, the overall parameter size is smaller than the SOTA model, which leads to a lower computation load.
+According to Figure 14, even with 10,000 training samples, the nuScenes dataset standard deviation is 8.87, which is lower than the BDD100K and the KITTI datasets.
+This implies that the nuScenes dataset image perception features are more similar to each other compared with the other two datasets, which cause the model hard to obtain higher results.
+Even though the proposed SPA-NET performance is slightly lower than the Res50-Transformer model, the overall parameter size is smaller than the SOTA model, which leads to a lower computation load.